martin-majlis/Wikipedia-API/README.rst

 Usage
 -----

-Goal of ``Wikipedia-API`` is to provide simple and easy to use API for retrieving informations from Wikipedia.
-Bellow are examples of common use cases.
+The goal of ``Wikipedia-API`` is to provide a simple and easy-to-use API for retrieving information from Wikipedia.
+Below are examples of common use cases.

 Importing
 ~~~~~~~~~